-Three tiaras once in the Royal Family are to are to go on display from Friday at Kensington Palace, as part of an updated exhibition on Queen Victoria.
+Three tiaras once in the Royal Family are to go on display from Friday at Kensington Palace, as part of an updated exhibition on Queen Victoria.
 Her dazzling diamond and emerald tiara and the Fife tiara will be joined by a kokoshnik piece, and other royal jewels, too.

 Prince Albert designed the diamond and emerald piece for his wife; he gifted it to her in 1845 and she wrote of his ‘wonderful taste, and her joy that she could wear such a “lovely Diadem of diamonds and emeralds designed by my beloved Albert”.